Dataman-Cloud/janitor/README.md

 ## Consul

-  * how to define a upstream in consul, following is the service struct stored in Consul
+  * below is the service struct stored in Consul

  ```